 The unique TIP TIG combination that provides the highest weld quality with the lowest possible welded part heat, and also the widest possible weld joules range, provides weld / part properties not possible from TIG – MIG or FCAW.

 The weld heat related requirements of most metals will be eliminated or greatly reduced with TIP TIG.
-This should shock any weld engineer or metallurgist that TIP TIG in contrast to any other manual arc process, should provide on average, a 35 to 65% reduction in weld joules.
+This statement should shock any weld engineer or metallurgist.
+“TIP TIG in contrast to any other manual arc process, should provide on average, a 35 to 65% reduction in weld joules”.

 Depending on the the weld / clad application and the code quality requirements, weld porosity can be a minor or major weld issue.

-My TIP TIG - Manual MIG - Robot MIG - Gas Shielded Flux Cored, Weld Process Controls & Best Weld Practice, Self Teaching and Training Resources
+Em Craig's TIP TIG - Manual MIG - Robot MIG - Gas Shielded Flux Cored, Weld Process Controls & Best Weld Practice, Self Teaching and Training Resources

 In the 1980's, I first started to discuss the importance of Weld Process Controls and Best Weld Practices, and their influence especially on the Semi-automated weld processes, MIG and Flux Cored.
 For those that purchased my programs, or attended my work shops, a segment of my 1980's Weld Clock Method and MIG Made Simple program is shown here.
 Without weld process controls and best weld practices we have what many weld shops have, experienced welders "playing around" with their wire feed and voltage controls, and each welder using what the believe was the best weld techniques and practices, it's been this way for more than 60 years.
 TIP TIG is also a process that requires continuous wire feed and amp settings, something no welder will have experienced.
 The question for the weld industry is, do they continue this approach to weld quality and productivity for another sixty years, or will some decision maker who believes in Process Ownership Responsibility, step up to the plate, and finally provide their weld shop and from office employee with one of my TIP TIG - Manual MIG - Robot MIG and Gas Shielded Flux Cored Self teach / Training programs.
 Info here.My Process Control Resources